observingx/avocado/content/posts/20200120-hustlaball-vegas.md

 What would have made Hustlaball over Masterbeat a good decision?

 * If I was in Vegas already, it would have made sense for Hustlaball.
-* If I knew how lame of a party it was, it would have made sense to not go there.
+* If I knew what kind of attendees were there, it would have made sense to not go there.

 Hustlaball Las Vegas
 ---